Meditation & Yoga Retreat

 This schedule is tentative based on weather conditions and group interests.

-Day 0 @ 7pm - Let's meet the night before to meet everyone, discuss the trip and answer any questions you may have.
+Day 0 (The night before) @ 7pm - Meet & greet the night before the trip to discuss goals and answer any questions you may have.
+This is an optional meeting but highly encouraged if you can make it!

 Day 1 - 7:30 a.m. meeting time.